Wrongcosine3024/statlib/README.md

-Under this branch statlib instead of giving output in CLI, saves it in file stat.out Now statlib reads file localizations from config file - localization.conf (and reads four statistics instead of only playtime)
+Under this branch statlib instead of giving output in CLI, saves it in file stat.out Now statlib reads file locations from config file - localization.conf (and reads four statistics instead of only playtime)